MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

   /// "*.tar.gz" is a double extension, where the "gz" will be its
   /// final extension.
   ///
-  /// File extension usage in the API is case sensitive.
+  /// The file extension is the extension portion of the FilePath,
+  /// preserving original case.
   [propget] HRESULT FileExtension([out, retval] LPWSTR* value);

   /// Get the full path of file to be saved.
 This includes the